 The University offers two dental plan options.
 Learn more about the dental plan options and 2024 rates at z.umn.edu/dentalbenefits.
 See the Dental Plan Availability and Comparison for the coverage levels for each category of dental services by plan.

 Research the plans to see which one meets the needs of you and your family.
 Since the plans cover the same types of dental care services, you’ll want to pay attention to out-of-pocket costs and whether your current dentist is in your plan’s network.

 Questions?
 Search providers and services or speak to a live Delta Dental representative using Delta Dental’s UMN web portal.

 Choosing a Plan Based on Where You Live or Work:

 Depending on where you live in Minnesota or the surrounding states, the base plan for Delta Dental is different.
 This is so you can get the same quality of in-network care no matter where you live.
-Use the plan comparison document that corresponds to where you live or work to explore your options:
+Use the dental plan comparison document to explore your options.

 Additional Life Insurance